joereynolds/life/docs/pure-data/README.md

 ## Recording the videos

 I use `simplescreenrecorder` for recording the videos.
 Set its output to JACK (to match puredata's).
 It works fine with i3wm.
 On top of this, I have to upload the video to google drive so I can download it to my phone (not joking).

+The video is recorded by opening up `simplescreenrecorder` going through all of the menus, and then there's a recording hotkey (ctrl-r) you can press to start recording.
+I fullscreen the visualiser and then press this when ready.

 ## Directory structure